Distributed Algorithms from Arboreal Ants for the Shortest Path Problem: Results

 {f{(t)}} {p{(t)}} {p{(t)}} {b{(t)}} {f{(0)}} {p{(0)}} {p{(0)}} {b{(0)}}

-\textbf{The conflict between leakage, change in flow and non-linearity.} To understand the dynamics for other decision rules beyond the linear rule, we consider a very general family of decision rules for the case of two parallel paths.
-These rules essentially distribute the forward (backward) flow among the outgoing (incoming) edges of any vertex, based on the normalized pheromone levels at these edges.
-We assume that these rules are continuous in the sense that a small change in the pheromone level will not lead to a large change in the proportions of the flow distributed.
-We also assume that these rules are monotone in the sense that increasing the normalized pheromone level at any edge will never decrease the proportion of flow entering that edge.
-As both these properties seem reasonable, the class of rules considered is sufficiently general.
+\textbf{The conflict between leakage, change in flow and non-linearity.} To understand the dynamics for other decision rules beyond the linear rule, we consider a family of decision rules $\mathcal{F}$ satisfying certain assumptions.
+This family is a subset of the family $\mathcal{G}$ discussed above.
+These rules distribute the forward flow among the outgoing edges of any vertex, and backward flow among the the incoming edges based on the normalized pheromone levels at these edges (as defined below).
+That is, allocation of flow does not depend on the absolute pheromone levels.
+We also assume that these rules are monotone in the sense that increasing the normalized pheromone level at any edge does not decrease the proportion of flow entering that edge.
+Most decision rules considered in the past \autocite{chandrasekhar2018distributed} satisfy these conditions.